KILTprotocol/docs/docs/develop/03_workshop/04_attester/01_account.md

 For example, `waste frown beach save hidden bar inmate oil mind member junk famous` is a mnemonic.

-You use a mnemonic to generate signing keypairs.
+You use a mnemonic to generate signing key pairs.
-What's great about a mnemonic is that it's **human-readable**, and a person could memorize it to later re-generate their keypairs and address.
+What's great about a mnemonic is that it's **human-readable**, and a person could memorize it to later re-generate their key pairs and address.
 A mnemonic is critical for security, so it's crucial to keep it safe!

 :::